What treasure awaits you beneath Pemuteran Bay

 Brief: Artificial Reef project, max.
 18 m depth plenty of critters and small fish, excellent for night dives

-Description: Kebun Batu or Rock Garden is in front of the Karang Lestari coral project, just off the beach in front of the local hotels and is clearly marked with a very prominent white buoy.
-It also has a line running from in front of Pondok Sari Hotel to the site for those with dubious navigation skills: The Rock itself rises from a sandy bottom no deeper than 18mtrs as a pinnacle or coral with a flat top at the 4mtr mark.
-The base of the rock on the shore side rises in a small coral mound to 8mtrs.
+The Rock itself rises from a sandy bottom no deeper than 18mtrs as a pinnacle or coral with a flat top at the 4mtr mark.
+The base of the rock on the shoreside rises in a small coral mound to 8mtrs.
 The surrounding sand slopes gently up to the beach.
-The rock itself is an interesting dive during the day offering a lot of critters and small fish.
-But it really comes alive during the night with small lobster, shrimps, crabs and even electric clams at the base.
+The rock is an interesting dive during the day, offering numerous critters and small fish.
+But it really comes alive during the night with small lobster, shrimps, crabs, and even electric clams at the base.

-Karang Lestari: is an award winning artificial reef project which stimulates coral growth on manmade metal structures using electricity.
+Karang Lestari: is an award-winning artificial reef project which stimulates coral growth on man-made metal structures using electricity.
 The process can purportedly stimulate coral growth by up to five times its normal rate, plus producing a healthier and stronger colony better able to resist increased water temperatures and other variables.
 The frames also make for nursing grounds for fish, which have come to regard them as homes.
-Frogfish can oft times be found on sponge covering areas of the structures.
+Frogfish can oft-times be found on sponge covering areas of the structures.
 Most of the larger structures are marked with buoys and are easily found as most are right in front of the beach.

-Good snorkelling but both sites being close to shore visibility can be a little low, depending of course on tides and sea conditions.
+Good snorkelling but both sites being close to shore, visibility can be a little low, depending of course on tides and sea conditions.

 Kebun Chris (Chris’s Garden)